wbreeze/transmigration/README.md

 If you do something like this with other devices, by all means please fork and add your device specific version following the general outline of the strategy given here.
 Give us a pull request and we'll add it.

+## Running locally

+1. Have Ruby and RubyGems installed
+1. Have bundler installed
+1. Use `git clone` to check-out the repository.
+1. Change to the root directory, `transmigration`
+1. `bundle install` to install the gems.
+This takes some time.
+1. Change to the docs directory
+1. `bundle exec jekyll serve`